Phoenix Pedestrian Accident Lawyer

 Proving Fault in a Phoenix Pedestrian Accident

-Fault in a pedestrian accident is proven just like any other personal injury claim.
+Fault in a pedestrian accident is proven just like any other personal injury claim in Phoenix.
 It must be shown that the negligent actions on the part of the defendant led directly to the injuries on the part of the plaintiff.

 This must be shown by the plaintiff’s lawyers using any manner of evidence that could be helpful, including photos, videos, facts, eyewitness accounts, and expert witness testimony.
 The plaintiff’s lawyers will have to prove each of the elements of negligence on the part of the defendant.